IPA_MOD(3) IPA_MOD(3)

 function to delete a dynamic rule number ruleno previously cre-

-(is used only for debugging and only in this function).
-At some
+name (is used only for debugging and only in this function).
+At

 If everything is correct, then this functions returns 0.
 If